thomasfosen/Marine-Aluminium-KBE-Project/README.md

 Our attention was directed towards having a functional loop.
 Instead of having a complex geometry we decided to start the simulation with a simple sphere(dfa template) with 6 surfaces.
-Although these steps are not in the loop, they are all made into functions and could be automated aswell.
+Although these steps are not in the loop, they are all made into functions and could be automated as well.

 <p align="center">
 <img src="https://github.com/thomasfosen/Marine-Aluminium-KBE-Project/blob/master/figures/system_loop.PNG" width="600"><br>